Wildwood Weed

 "Wildwood Weed" is a 1964 country-western parody song written by Don Bowman.
-It was the first track on Side 1 of Bowman's debut LP, Our Man in Trouble..."It Only Hurts When I Laugh" (RCA Victor catalog numbers LSP-2831 (stereo) and LPM-2831 (monaural)).
+It was the first track of Bowman's debut album, Our Man in Trouble..."It Only Hurts When I Laugh", under RCA Victor.
 Its most famous version was recorded in 1974 by Jim Stafford and became the fourth of four U.S. Top 40 singles from his eponymous debut album.
-Musically, the song takes its inspiration from the Carter Family's instrumental recording "Wildwood Flower".
-In both versions, the lyrics in the verses are spoken rather than sung.
+Musically, the song takes its inspiration from the Carter Family's recording "Wildwood Flower".
+While the Carters' version is a song, as performed by Bowman, Stafford and The New Lost City Ramblers in concert, the new lyrics are spoken rather than sung.

 Background

 The song is a story about farmers, two brothers, who take a sudden interest in a common wildflower on their farm and discover, after one of them begins chewing a piece, its enjoyable hallucinogenic and mind-altering properties.
 They begin to cultivate the plant in earnest; however, federal agents raid their farm and destroy their crop.
-Nevertheless, the men are undeterred because they have saved a supply of seeds, overlooked by the agents.
+Nevertheless, the men are unfazed because they have saved a supply of seeds, overlooked by the agents.
 Despite the song's popularity, some AM radio stations banned it because of the references to marijuana.